Advent of Code 2015 - Day 19 - Medicine for Rudolph

 };

 The input has been constructed in such a way that there is no possibility for ambiguity, with only one path back to e.
-An interesting optimisation I made was that in a previous solution I broke out of both the variant and replacement loops upon finding a match.
-This would ensure that we were performing the largest replacement possible every step.
-However, I experimented with what we now have above and instead allow it to continue on to the next possible replacement.
-This looks to have speeded up the solution and returns the same answer.
+An interesting optimisation I made was that in a previous solution, I broke out of both the variant and replacement loops upon finding a match.
+This ensured that we performed the largest replacement possible at every step.
+However, I experimented with what we now have above and instead allowed it to continue to the next possible replacement.
+This appears to have sped up the solution while still returning the correct answer.

-I really enjoyed todays challenge and would highly recommend you check out the discussion on the /r/adventofcode subreddit which details some interesting ways in which people and solved the problem by-hand!
+I really enjoyed today’s challenge and would highly recommend checking out the discussion on the /r/adventofcode subreddit.
+It details some interesting ways in which people have solved the problem by hand!